HelgasonF/habbit_tracker_app/README.md

  📖 User Stories

-- Users can register an account to save and track their habits.
+- As a new user, I want to register with my personal details so that I can create an account and start tracking my habits.

-- Users can securely log in to access their habit data.
+- As a returning user, I want to log in with my credentials so that I can access my existing habit data.

-- Users can add new habits, like "Drink Water" or "Read a Book."
+- As a user, I want to be notified if I enter incorrect login credentials so that I know my login attempt failed.

-- Users see a list of their current habits on the home screen.
+- As a user, I want to add new habits with custom names and frequencies so that I can track the things that matter to me.

-- Users can mark habits as completed for the day.
+- As a user, I want to see a list of my current habits on the home screen so that I can monitor my daily progress.

-- Users can view detailed stats about their habit progress.
+- As a user, I want to mark a habit as complete for the day so that I can maintain a consistent streak.

-- Users receive daily notifications reminding them about habits.
+- As a user, I want to view detailed stats and history for each habit so that I can understand my progress over time.

-- Users can change settings, like notification time or theme.
+- As a user, I want to receive notifications or reminders at custom times so that I don’t forget to complete my habits.

-- Users are shown a daily motivational quote from an external API.
+- As a user, I want to see motivational quotes each day so that I stay encouraged while forming habits.